Are you looking for AWeber alternatives, for one reason or another?

 See TL; DR:

-- Choose GetResponse if you need an all-in-one, complete email marketing and sales funnel tool for your business.
+- Choose GetResponse if you need an all-in-one, complete marketing automation platform for your B2B or ecommerce business.

 - Choose ConvertKit if you’re an (online) content creator in need of email marketing automation.